conda/conda/docs/source/examples/info.rst

     #
     (root)                *  /Users/test/anaconda

-``conda info --license`` displays information about local licenses, including what they are and where they can be located.
+``conda info --license`` displays information about local licenses, including what they are and where they are located.

 .. code-block:: bash